bitfireAT/davx5-manual/jtx_board.rst

 Journals, Notes
 ===============
-VJOURNALs are entries that can have a start date but do not occupy space in a calendar. jtx Board uses the VJOURNAL component as defined in the iCal Format to store and provide journals and notes for synchronization.
+VJOURNALs are entries that can have a start date but do not occupy space in a calendar. jtx Board uses the VJOURNAL component as defined in the iCalendar format to store and provide journals and notes for synchronization.
 Journals are stored with a start date whereas notes have no date assigned.

-In order to synchronize VJOURNALs the CalDAV-server that should be used for synchronization must support the VJOURNAL component of the iCal Format.
+In order to synchronize VJOURNALs the CalDAV-server that should be used for synchronization must support the VJOURNAL component of the iCalendar format.
 Some servers support VJOURNALs without problems, whereas others cause issues.
 This might be due to the scarce usage of the VJOURNAL component.
 Please consider reaching out to your server-provider if you encounter any issues that could be due to an unsufficient support for the VJOURNAL component.
 Our compatibility list will be updated on a regular basis.

 If your CalDAV-server supports VJOURNAL, make sure that you have either an existing collection with VJOURNAL support: